· Invest in a USCIS-approved project and obtain permanent residency

 This attractive performance is possible because BAI Capital acts as both the New Commercial Enterprise (NCE) and the Job-Creating Entity (JCE), maximizing efficiency and transparency.
 Investors not only gain a strong financial return, but also the opportunity to secure a U.S. permanent residency by investment through a proven EB-5 real estate investment model.

-Florida EB-5 Investments LLC, affiliated with BAI Capital, is a USCIS-approved Regional Center focused on high-quality real estate projects in Florida.
-It is the official Regional Center behind Archer Place, an EB-5 project in Florida designed to generate well over the required jobs and provide a secure path to a U.S. investment Green Card.
+Florida EB-5 Investments LLC is a USCIS-approved Regional Center affiliated with BAI Capital, focused exclusively on high-quality real estate developments in Florida.
+It is the official Regional Center behind Archer Place, a TEA-qualified project in Gainesville designed to generate well above the required job creation threshold.
+BAI Capital holds a 100% USCIS approval rate on all I-526E and I-829 petitions to date.

 No. Simply purchasing a property does not qualify you for a U.S. Green Card through investment.
 To obtain residency, the investment must be directed into a USCIS-approved project that creates at least 10 full-time jobs.